lemrey/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 The application must either include the nrfxlib IPC driver or implement its own IPC driver using the same signature as the nrfxlib IPC driver.

 If the OS has its own IRQ handler scheme that does not directly forward the IPC_IRQHandler, the OS must route the IPC_IRQHandler to the nrfxlib IPC IRQ handler.

-.. _application_interrupt:

-Application Interrupt
-*********************
-The Modem library receives events from the modem on the high-priority IPC interrupt.
-To continue processing these events on a lower priority, an application interrupt is used.
-The library calls the :c:func:`nrf_modem_os_application_irq_set` function to trigger the interrupt.
-The handler for the low-priority interrupt must then call the :c:func:`nrf_modem_application_irq_handler` function and subsequently wake up all sleeping threads using the :c:func:`nrf_modem_os_event_notify` function.

-The abstraction layer decides the implementation of the application interrupt.
-Possible solutions for this are either directly setting an IRQ or using an EGU event.

 Memory
 ******